 1.5.
 Probationary review

 Performance Appraisals: tips, templates and tools

-performance appraisals, performance evaluation and assessment of job skills, personality and behaviour - and tips for '360 degree feedback', '360° appraisals', 'skill-set' assessment and training needs analysis tips and tools
+Performance appraisals, performance evaluation and assessment of job skills, personality and behaviour - '360 degree feedback', '360° appraisals', 'skill-set' assessment and training needs analysis

 Ensure your systems, training and materials for appraisals reflect current employment/equality laws.
 For example it is unlawful to discriminate against anyone on the grounds of age.
 This has several implications for performance appraisals, documents used, and the training of people who conduct staff appraisals.
 For example, while not unlawful, the inclusion of age and date-of-birth sections on appraisal forms is not recommended (as for all other documentation used in assessing people).
 For further guidance about the effects of Age/Equality/Discrimination on performance appraisals, and other aspects of equality, see the Equality information.

 Here is a basic performance appraisal form template, in PDF and MSWord formats.
 Feel free to use and adapt it to suit your purposes.

 Performance appraisal form (pdf) sample/template - downloadable pdf

 Performance appraisal form (MSWord) sample/template - downloadable MSWord file

 Performance appraisals are essential for the effective management and evaluation of staff.
 Appraisals help develop individuals, improve organizational performance, and feed into business planning.
 Formal performance appraisals are generally conducted annually for all staff in the organization.
 Each staff member is appraised by their line manager.
 Directors are appraised by the CEO, who is appraised by the chairman or company owners, depending on the size and structure of the organization.